Chornobyl. Chronicles of the Hard Weeks / Chornobyl. Chronika vazkkyh tyzhniv

 Viktor Kripchenko, Volodymyr Taranenko, Volodymyr Shevchenko, Volodymyr Kukorenchuk, Ihor Pysanko, Anatolii Khymych

-One of the first films shot after the accident at the Chornobyl nuclear station.
-Shooting began on the 24th of May, 1986, the same day when Mikhail Gorbachov’s speech (which is included in the film) aired on the central tv channels of the USSR.
-This appearance was the first official remark of the general secretary on the subject, made more than two weeks after the event itself.
+One of the first films shot after the Chornobyl disaster, filming of which began on May 14, 1986.
+It was the very day when Mikhail Gorbachev’s address was broadcasted on the central television channels of the USSR, which also became a part of the film.
+This speech was the first official statement of the General Secretary after more than two weeks since the disaster.